Right to Buy Discount Calculator

 How to calculate your Right to Buy discount

-You can use our calculator below to work out how much discount you can get when buying your council house through the Right to Buy scheme.
+You can use the calculator below to determine how much discount you can get when buying your council house through the Right to Buy scheme.
 Once you know how much discount you’re entitled to, you can use the other calculators on this page to work out your maximum borrowing and mortgage repayments.

 Right to Buy Calculator